darrenmothersele/darrenmothersele.github.io/_posts/2013-10-11-nature-of-openframeworks.md

 <!--break-->
 The book is written to target Processing, a popular Java based creative coding framework.
-Because I prefer C++, and in order to familarise myself more with openFrameworks, I've been converting some of the examples to work in openFrameworks.
+Because I prefer C++, and in order to familiarise myself more with openFrameworks, I've been converting some of the examples to work in openFrameworks.
 Here are some of the early examples, I may post more, but I've started looking at Cinder too, so in future I may convert some examples to